Copy First, Translate Later: Interpreting Translation Dynamics in Multilingual Pretraining

 \section{Model Learning Phases}

-\wlt accuracy improves gradually during training, reaching a final mean accuracy of $32.1\%$ (\cref{fig:accuracy_by_bucket}, see \cref{app:wlt-eval} for language-specific results).
+\wlt accuracy improves gradually, reaching a final mean accuracy of $32.1\%$ (\cref{fig:accuracy_by_bucket}, see \cref{app:wlt-eval} for language-specific results).
 Error analysis shows that copying is the dominant error mode, peaking at $53.2\%$ of errors attributable to erroneous copying across all language pairs (\cref{fig:copying_error_mode}).
 We also observe cases where token overlap misleads the model.
-For example, when asked to translate ``\textbf{irr}tümlich'' (mistaken) from German to French, the model outputs ``\textbf{irr}éparable'' (irreparable) instead of ``erroné'', copying the initial token, ``\textbf{irr}'', and continuing in the target language with the wrong meaning.

-However, copying can also be a useful strategy: token overlap can aid translation, and in some cases, copying is the correct strategy.
-For example, ``incorrectamente'' (meaning: incorrectly) is a valid translation from Spanish to Portuguese.
-We refer to this as \emph{valid copying}; our \wlt dataset includes $4.4\%$ such instances.
+For example, when asked to translate ``\textbf{irr}tümlich'' (mistaken) from German to French, the model outputs ``\textbf{irr}éparable'' (irreparable) instead of ``erroné'', copying the initial token ``\textbf{irr}'' and continuing in the target language with the wrong meaning.
+However, token-level copying can also be a useful strategy: e.g., ``incorrectamente'' (meaning: incorrectly) is a valid translation from Spanish to Portuguese.
+We refer to this as \emph{valid copying}; our \wlt dataset contains $4.4\%$ such instances.

 We group word pairs into token-overlap buckets in \cref{fig:accuracy_by_bucket}, which shows that word pairs with full overlap are learned first, and those with \emph{partial} overlap are learned earlier and more quickly than those without.
 Word pairs without overlap must necessarily be translated via a different mechanism than token-level copying\textemdash we hypothesize that this is the generalizing mechanism implementing shared concept spaces \cite{wendler-etal-2024-llamas}.

 The model must therefore develop and balance these two mechanisms: how and \emph{when} to copy tokens, and how to translate without token overlap.
 We identify two phases characterizing this learning process in our model, where we set the phase boundary at the qualitative milestone when words without token overlap are first translated.

-\paragraph{Phase I -- Development of Copy Mechanism} In Phase I, we observe a rapid increase in performance on both the repetition task (\cref{fig:repetition_success_rate}) and MultiBLiMP (\cref{fig:blimp-evolution}).
-By $9.5$B processed tokens, the model reaches $94.1\%$ average accuracy on the repetition task and surpasses $90\%$ for each MultiBLiMP subset.
+\paragraph{Phase I -- Development of Copy Mechanism} We first observe a rapid increase in performance on both the repetition task (\cref{fig:repetition_success_rate}) and linguistic acceptability (\cref{fig:blimp-evolution}).
+By $9.5$B processed tokens, the model reaches $94.1\%$ average accuracy for repetition and surpasses $90\%$ for each MultiBLiMP subset.
 Accuracy climbs similarly for ZhoBLiMP and JBLiMP, which test more phenomena, though the latter is slightly noisier, likely due to its smaller size (\cref{app:blimp-phenomena}).
-In parallel, the loss shows a steep decline (see Appendix \cref{fig:loss_curve}), generalizing \citet{chen2025suddendropslosssyntax}'s similar findings in an English-only encoder model to the multilingual setting.
+In parallel, the loss declines steeply (Appendix \cref{fig:loss_curve}), generalizing \citet{chen2025suddendropslosssyntax}'s findings in an English-only encoder model to the multilingual setting.